Beyond Oblivion

-Beyond Oblivion (Más allá del olvido) is a 1956 Argentine drama film directed by Hugo del Carril, starring Laura Hidalgo and del Carril.
+Beyond Oblivion (Más allá del olvido) is a 1956 Argentine melodrama film from the classical period, directed by Hugo del Carril and starring Laura Hidalgo and del Carril.
 It tells the story of a man who has lost the woman he loved and tries to turn another woman into her.
 The screenplay is loosely based on the novel Bruges-la-Morte by Georges Rodenbach.